De Rosa (band)

-De Rosa are a Scottish rock band from Bellshill.
-It consists of Martin Henry (vocals, guitar), Chris Connick (guitar), James Woodside (bass), Neil Woodside (drums) and Andrew Bush (piano/keyboards).
-The band have released three studio albums—Mend, Prevention, and Weem.
+De Rosa were a Scottish rock band from Bellshill.
+They consisted of Martin Henry (vocals, guitar), Chris Connick (guitar), James Woodside (bass), Neil Woodside (drums) and Andrew Bush (piano/keyboards).
+The band released three studio albums—Mend, Prevention, and Weem.

 Music

 De Rosa are noted for their use of guitar-based indie rock combined with Henry's personal lyrics sung in a Scottish accent.
 When asked about the importance of place in his lyrics, founding member and songwriter Martin Henry stated: "I guess in some small way I’m trying to give post-industrial Lanarkshire a place in culture."
 Although heavily influenced by the alternative rock music of the 1980s and 1990s, De Rosa's sound also references other subgenres of music, with elements of slowcore, Scottish folk and electronic music.
-In recent performances De Rosa have used more synthesisers and drum machines in their live set, their sound moving away from the guitar-based rock of their debut material towards a fusion of electronic and traditional styles.
+In later performances De Rosa began to use more synthesisers and drum machines in their live set, their sound moving away from the guitar-based rock of their debut material towards a fusion of electronic and traditional styles.

 Line up

 De Rosa was formed by main songwriter Martin John Henry in 2001.
-Since 2007 the band has been a five piece (brothers James and Neil Woodside on bass and drums respectively, with Chris Connick on guitar and Andrew Bush on piano/keyboards).
+From 2007 the band became a five-piece (brothers James and Neil Woodside on bass and drums respectively, with Chris Connick on guitar and Andrew Bush on piano/keyboards).
 All of the band members come from Lanarkshire and Glasgow.
 Connick - school friend of Henry and long-time De Rosa collaborator—became a full member of De Rosa in 2006.
 Bush joined as pianist/keyboardist in 2007 having previously worked as the De Rosa live sound engineer.

 History

 Early work and Mend (2004–2007)

 De Rosa signed in 2004 to Lanarkshire label Gargleblast Records, run by Shaun Tallamy & Andy Miller.
 It was following the release of their debut single ("Camera"/"All Saints Day") in August 2004 that they first attracted interest from DJs including the late John Peel and Steve Lamacq.
-De Rosa was a three piece in 2004-2005, the permanent members being Henry and drummer Neil Woodside, with James Woodside and Chris Connick sharing occasional bass duties.
+De Rosa was a three-piece in 2004-2005, the permanent members being Henry and drummer Neil Woodside, with James Woodside and Chris Connick sharing occasional bass duties.
 The band spent the rest of 2004 and most of 2005 recording their first album, Mend.
 The album was recorded by Andy Miller.
 Miller had been a friend and mentor of the band since their earliest rehearsals.
 The use of Chemikal Underground’s recording studio led to the Glasgow label releasing Mend under licence from the band's original label.